Meet the People Behind the Transformation

 Our team includes a community of educators, business leaders, and post-secondary partners who help guide our mission.

-Matthew Boone, Director of Finance, Openpath Security
+Matthew Boone, Head of Finance and People, Openpath Security

 Morris Fodeman, Partner, Wilson Sonsini Goodrich & Rosati

-Mary Haggerty, Managing Director, JPMorgan Chase
+Mary Haggerty, VEI Treasurer, JPMorgan Chase (ret.)

-Steve Israel, President and CEO, SMI Properties
+Steve Israel, President, SMI Properties Group, LLC

-Jay Novik, Principal, Black Diamond Capital Partners
+Jay Novik, CEO, Managing Principal, Diamond Capital Partners (ret.)

 John Partilla, CEO, Screenvision Media